Luke Kennard Player Props: Grizzlies vs. Lakers

 Luke Kennard Insights vs. the Lakers

+- On defense, the Lakers have allowed 117.6 points per contest, which is 24th-best in the NBA.

-- The Lakers are the 24th-best defensive squad in the league, allowing 117.9 points per game.
+- The Lakers are the 28th-ranked team in the NBA, allowing 45.6 rebounds per contest.

-- Giving up 45.7 rebounds per game, the Lakers are the 27th-ranked squad in the league.
+- Conceding 25.9 assists per game, the Lakers are the 23rd-ranked squad in the NBA.

-- The Lakers are the 21st-ranked squad in the league, allowing 25.8 assists per game.
+- The Lakers are the 21st-ranked team in the league at allowing threes, giving up 12.7 made 3-pointers per game.

 Luke Kennard vs. the Lakers